-If you are experiencing a mental health crisis, call us.
-1-844-CRISIS2
+If you are experiencing a mental health crisis, call us 1-844-CRISIS2

 Crisis Response of Southeastern Minnesota has a Crisis Response line that provides 24/7 crisis phone support to children, with the permission of a parent/guardian, and adults.
 In addition, Hiawatha Valley Mental Health Center can deploy a mobile crisis team that can come to you.

-Crisis Response of Southeastern Minnesota has multiple team that cover 10 counties in the southeast corner of Minnesota.
+Crisis Response of Southeastern Minnesota has multiple teams that cover 10 counties in the southeast corner of Minnesota.
 Hiawatha Valley Mental Health Center provides qualified practitioners to assess the situation, help you reach a place of emotional and physical safety and ensure you have resources for long-term support in Dodge, Fillmore, Goodhue, Houston, Mower, Olmsted, Steele, Waseca, Wabasha, and Winona counties.

 Our Crisis Response team has a variety of backgrounds in behavioral mental health and has the desire to empower people to increase independence and assist consumers to live happy successful lives in their desired community.

 A mental health crisis or emergency is a behavioral, emotional or psychiatric situation, which without timely mental health intervention would result in a significantly reduced level of functioning or placement.
 A mental health crisis is defined by individuals not by the practitioners meaning there are many reason individuals can call for the support of the teams.

 No, either the services is funded through insurance or the cost is covered by a grant from the state of Minnesota and the 10 counties that are served.